Obituary of Kenneth J. McGuire Sr.

 Visitation will be held on Friday, January 7, 2022 from 3:00– 5:00pm and 7:00 to 9:00pm at the VanInwegen-Kenny Funeral Home, 401 Broadway in Monticello.
 His Mass of Christian Burial will be celebrated on Saturday, January 8 at 11:30am at St. Peter’s Catholic Church, 262 North Main Street in Liberty.
 Burial with military honors will follow at the Sullivan County Veterans Cemetery in Liberty.

-Arrangements are under the direction of the VanInwegen-Kenny, Inc. Funeral Home of Monticello NY; for additional information or to send an online condolence, please visit www.kennyfuneralhome.comTo plant a tree in memory of Kenneth McGuire Sr., please visit Tribute Store
+Arrangements are under the direction of the VanInwegen-Kenny, Inc. Funeral Home of Monticello NY; for additional information or to send an online condolence, please visit www.kennyfuneralhome.comTo plant a beautiful memorial tree in memory of Kenneth McGuire Sr., please visit our Tree Store